 For more information on the admission and application process, please contact our Online Learning Enrollment Counselor at 800.871.8635 or by email at firstname.lastname@example.org.

-- PHPH 523 fulfills the accreditation requirement that all graduates from the School of Public Health and Information Science receive foundational instruction in public health.
-The 3 credit hours for PHPH 523 do not accrue toward the 30 hours required for the MS degree completion.
-Students with a prior degree and/or coursework in a public health field or substantial experience in the public health workforce may be relieved of this requirement, per approval of the Associate Dean for Academic Affairs.
+PHPH 523 fulfills the accreditation requirement that all graduates from the School of Public Health and Information Science receive foundational instruction in public health.
+The three (3) credit hours for PHPH 523 do not accrue toward the 30 credit hours required for MS degree completion.
+Students with a prior degree and/or coursework from a CEPH accredited school or program of public health may be relieved of this requirement, per approval of the Associate Dean for Academic Affairs.

 PHST 640 Statistical Methods for Research Design in Health Sciences